Second Saturdays, February – April

 Sequim Branch Library

-The Second Saturday Science program will occur on the second Saturday of the month at the Sequim Branch Library from 10:30am to 12:30pm.
-The series is for ages 7 to 12 and creates fun, hands-on opportunities for children to explore concepts related to science, technology, engineering, and math (STEM).
-Due to space limitations, preregistration is required.
+The Second Saturday Science series—for ages 7 to 12—creates fun, hands-on opportunities for children to explore concepts related to science, technology, engineering, and math (STEM).

 Each session is free to attend, but with class sizes limited, registration is required.
 All materials will be provided.

 Science Educator Heidi Larsen will introduce children to the science of music while students make music from marble runs, stomp pedals, PVC pipe instruments, and more.
 Twirl drums will be created to continue the fun at home!

 Presenter Christine Spaulding will introduce children to the scientific concept of air pressure in space.
 Participants will design and test the safety of a space suit for a marshmallow astronaut, observing what happens when put in a vacuum chamber.

 Saturday, April 13

 Presenters from the Pacific Science Center will work with children to assemble a mini skeleton and explore the location and function of bones and joints.
 Using what they learn from this activity, participants will look at X-rays and make a diagnosis.